 PEOs understand corporate risks and have experience in designing strategies to prevent, mitigate, or respond to eventualities in your business.
 As a co-employer, PEOs share your risk burden to a contractual degree, which frees you to focus on the core aspects of your business.
 The health and safety of your employees are one of the high-risk areas that should concern your business.
 The law requires every employer to have in place compensation programs for employee injuries.

 A PEO can provide Workers Compensation Solutions customized to your business size and needs.

-Some of the risk management scenarios MartinoWest Covers for their partners are:
+Some of the risk management scenarios we cover with our clients are:

 Workers Compensation– Secure comprehensive coverage for your employees.
-MartinoWest has a pay as you go model that is cash flow friendly.
+We have a pay-as-you-go model that is cash-flow friendly.

 Safety and Compliance – You’re required to be compliant with OSHA standards, and have measures to prevent accidents and injuries on the job.
-MartinoWest’s team provides claims assistance and HR compliance support for all industries.
+We provide claims assistance and HR compliance support for all industries.